Observe, research, and interpret astronomical phenomena to increase basic knowledge or apply such information to practical problems.

 What you can expect to experience while on the job

-Overall employment of physicists and astronomers is projected to grow 14 percent from 2016 to 2026, faster than the average for all occupations.
-Physicists are projected to have employment growth in scientific research and development services, educational services, and healthcare and social assistance.
-The fast growth will result in only about 2,600 new jobs over the 10-year period.
-Astronomers is a small occupation, and the fast growth will result in only about 200 new jobs over the 10-year period.
+Overall employment of physicists and astronomers is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
+Physicists are projected to have employment growth in the scientific research and development services, educational services, and healthcare and social assistance industries.
+But the fast growth will result in only about 1,800 new jobs over the decade.
 Federal spending is the primary source of physics- and astronomy-related research funds, especially for basic research.
-Growth in the federal government’s spending for research in physics and astronomy is expected to be more or less flat, and this will dampen the need for physicists and astronomers at institutions heavily dependent on such funding.Read More
+Growth in the federal government’s spending for research in physics and astronomy is expected to be largely flat, and this will dampen the need for physicists and astronomers at institutions that depend heavily on such funding.Read More

 Gray states indicate no data available